eneisen-ibm/copilot-workshop-labs/lab_3/README.md

 For example, you could use either of these two prompts:

-   - Using the Copilot space 'OctoAcme Project Management Hub' owned by `your-name`, summarize the implementation plan.
+   - Using the Copilot space 'GlucoTech Project Management Hub' owned by `your-name`, summarize the implementation plan.
    - Summarize the implementation plan from the Copilot space for the checkout flow redesign.

 Follow-up prompts in the same chat conversation will have access to the same spaces, without you having to reference it explicitly.